 One platform, more benefits

 Another advantage is that the platform has the intelligence to calculate the fastest and easiest route for the transaction, message or payment.
-If a customer wants to send a message to an end user, the system determines whether it will be sent as a push message or a text message.
+If a customer wants to send a message to an end-user, the system determines whether it will be sent as a push message or a text message.

-The so-called 'logic' in the platform at any time knows what do with messages and what is going on.
+The so-called 'logic' in the platform at any time knows what to do with messages and what is going on.
 It 'thinks' about what is the best way for clients to deliver messages.
-The logic decides how, when, for what price and with what functionality the message can best be delivered on mobile devices.
+The logic decides how, when, for what price and functionality the message can best be delivered on mobile devices.

 The so-called 'logic' in the platform sees whether the message has been delivered or not.
-In case of a 'failed delivery' customers can choose whether the platform retries to deliver the message after a certain time again or it sends it through alternative methods, such as app notifications, OTT message or voice message.
+In case of a 'failed delivery', customers can choose whether the platform retries to deliver the message after a certain time again or sends it through alternative methods, such as app notifications, OTT message or voice message.

-Direct connections with mobile operators, OTT providers, and APP-clouds worldwide are recommended for these types of communication.
+Direct connections with mobile operators, OTT providers, and APP clouds worldwide are recommended for these types of communication.
 CM has partnered up with more than 65 operators and suppliers, allowing messages for all possible channels to be delivered faster and more secure.

 For example, an app owner who sends push messages via the CM platform can deliver the messages via SMS if the app is unattainable.
 This guarantees that the delivery of content is appealing to, for instance, critical business communications.
 It also provides a cost advantage because parts of the batches are sent via push messaging, which is cheaper than SMS.
 All traffic - via bulk SMS or push - is to be monitored and managed via logging.
 Push messages in Hybrid Messaging are also encrypted and masked.

 Will SMS be around for long?
 We think so and increasingly combined with other ways of 'messaging'.

 - Using the platform guarantees quick switches when needed.